Kudos for clinching your first job as a personal trainer.

 Come along for the ride; It’s gonna be fun.

 So you landed your first job.

-What comes next is day-to-day activities that a personal trainer goes through in the quest to help clients turn their lives around.
+What comes next is the day-to-day activities that a personal trainer goes through in the quest to help clients turn their lives around.

-And while that involves assessing clients, devising workout plans and taking them through a fitness program, for the most part, no two days are ever the same.
+And while that involves assessing clients, devising workout plans, and taking them through a fitness program, for the most part, no two days are ever the same.

 It truly is an exciting career, that’s for sure.

-Things we will cover include how to conduct yourself, how to dress and personal trainer etiquette.
+Things we will cover include how to conduct yourself, how to dress, and personal trainer etiquette.